hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/05_data_organization.md

 $ mkdir -p ~/unix_workshop/rnaseq
 ```

-Next, set up the following structure within your project directory to keep files organized.
+Next, we will set up the following structure within your project directory to keep files organized.

 ```bash
 rnaseq